| In October 1878 Joshua Norton-1 put

 or of lifting a total stranger's sprits if it seemed the person

+was having a particularly bad hair day.
 Should one wonder how He knew someone He didn't

 know was suffering a rough patch, it was because He talked to everyone.